Onychophora: Anatomy and physiology

 Velvet worms are segmented animals with a flattened cylindrical body cross-section and rows of unstructured body appendages known as oncopods or lobopods ("stub feet").
 They reach lengths between 0.1 and 22 cm depending on species, with the smallest known being Ooperipatellus nanus and the largest known Mongeperipatus solorzanoi.
 The number of leg pairs ranges from as few as 13 (in Ooperipatellus nanus) to as many as 43 (in Plicatoperipatus jamaicensis).

-Their skin consists of numerous, fine transverse rings and is often inconspicuously coloured orange, red or brown, but sometimes also bright green, blue, gold or white, and occasionally patterned with other colours.
+Their skin consists of numerous, fine transverse rings and is often inconspicuously colored orange, red or brown, but sometimes also bright green, blue, gold or white, and occasionally patterned with other colors.
 Segmentation is outwardly inconspicuous, and identifiable by the regular spacing of the pairs of legs and in the regular arrangement of skin pores, excretion organs and concentrations of nerve cells.
-The individual body sections are largely unspecialised; even the head develops only a little differently from the abdominal segments.
+The individual body sections are largely unspecialized; even the head develops only a little differently from the abdominal segments.
 Segmentation is apparently specified by the same gene as in other groups of animals, and is activated in each case, during embryonic development, at the rear border of each segment and in the growth zone of the stub feet.
 Although onychophorans fall within the protostome group, their early development has a deuterostome trajectory (with the mouth and anus forming separately); this trajectory is concealed by the rather sophisticated processes which occur in early development.

 Antennae

 On the first head segment is a pair of slender antennae, which serve in sensory perception.
-They probably do not correspond directly to the antennae of the Arthropoda, but perhaps rather with their "lips" or labrum.
+They probably do not correspond directly to the antennae of the arthropods, but perhaps rather with their "lips" or labrum.
 At their base is a pair of simple eyes, except in a few blind species.
 In front of these, in many Australian species, are various dimples, whose function is not yet clear.
 It appears that in at least some species, these serve in the transfer of sperm-cell packages (spermatophores).